shantanudrane/shantanudrane.github.io/index.md

 ---

 Shantanu Rane manages the Cyber-Physical Systems Security research area at [PARC](https://www.parc.com).
-His research background is in applied cryptography, statistics and signal processing.
-He conducts research in security and privacy.
+His background is in applied cryptography, statistics and signal processing.
+He works on fundamental and applied problems in security and privacy.

-Shantanu earned a Ph.D. in electrical engineering from [Stanford University](https://www.stanford.edu), California in 2007, a Masters degree in electrical engineering from
+Shantanu earned a Ph.D. in electrical engineering from [Stanford University](https://www.stanford.edu), California in 2007, a Masters in electrical engineering from
 [The University of Minnesota, Minneapolis](https://www.umn.edu) in 2001 and a Bachelors degree in instrumentation engineering from Pune University, India in 1999.